 Note: Every year numerous foreign and local tourists visit this place to spend their leisure in Inani Beach.
 However, it lacks several amenities that visitors can expect.
 It is wise to take a packed lunch and water with you when you visit the beach.
 But those people who have taken the time to explore the beach can testify that its beauty and cool breeze far outweigh anything it might be lacking in amenities.
 When visiting Inani Beach, ensure you have a camera along to capture the amazing sight of the sun setting over the sea.

 Risks & Hazards

 - Cox’s Bazar is prone to devastating cyclones and landslides

-- The areas close to the Cox’s Bazar town are located directly in the high risk for surge water heights around 1 meter and landslides.
+- The areas close to Cox’s Bazar town are located directly at high risk for surge water heights of around 1 meter and landslides.

-- High natural background radiation has been discovered to be above global average.
+- High natural background radiation has been discovered to be above the global average.

-- Probability to target of wild elephants in the region.
+- Probability to the target of wild elephants in the region.